marcusleg/ws1819-artificial-intelligence/README.md

 At the time of writing (2018-11-21) only search algorithms are implemented.

 ## Goals
 * Describe problems in a unified way (see abstract_problems.py).
-* Implement generic solving strategies that operate on these abstract problems.
+* Implement generic solving strategies that operate on these abstract problems (see abstract_strategy.py).

+This is also a nice opportunity to play around with the type hints introduced in Python 3.5 and abstract base classes as described in PEP 3119.

+## Prerequisites
+Python 3.7 or greater.
+Older versions are untested.

 ## Possible questions